 14 Rue de la Ville Neuve,

-Opening on a small street next to the Grand Rex in 1960, the Bikini was a small cinema running Westerns and B movies.
-A neon sign at the corner of the street and the Grand Boulevard led to the small entrance of the theatre which was a former restaurant.
+Opening in 1960 on a narrow side street, two street away from the Grand Rex, the Bikini was a small cinema running Westerns and B movies.
+A neon sign at the corner of the street and the Grand Boulevard points to the small entrance of the theatre which was a former restaurant.

 In 1970 after a refurbishing the Bikini with a new sign and a brighter advertisement at the corner of the street became a first run theatre.
 The auditorium had tiled walls, a new projection booth and a new name, the Beverley.